-The term 'cartel' is not defined under the Competition Law, however, Regulation No. 862 of the Cabinet of Ministers 'Procedure for the Calculation of Fines for Violations Referred to in section 11, paragraph 1 and section 13 of the Competition Act' (effective 23 October 2004) contain a definition of 'horizontal cartel agreements'.
-Horizontal cartel agreements are defined as agreements between the competitors aimed at the prevention, restriction or distortion of competition between themselves, including agreements on any form of direct or indirect fixing of prices or tariffs or agreement on principles of their formation, as well as the exchange of information relating to prices or sales terms, restrictions or controls on the volume of production or sales, markets, technical development or investment, allocation of markets by territory, customers, suppliers or other conditions, participation or non-participation in tenders or auctions or regarding provisions for participation (or non-participation).
+The term 'cartel' is not defined under the Competition Law; however, Regulation No. 862 of the Cabinet of Ministers (effective 23 October 2004) contains a definition of 'horizontal cartel agreements'.
+They are defined as agreements between the competitors aimed at the prevention, restriction or distortion of competition between themselves, including agreements on any form of direct or indirect fixing of prices or tariffs or agreement on principles of their formation, as well as the exchange of information relating to prices or sales terms, restrictions or controls on the volume of production or sales, markets, technical development or investment, allocation of markets by territory, customers, suppliers or other conditions, participation or non-participation in tenders or auctions or regarding provisions for participation (or non-participation).